How To Implement Employee Monitoring Software: Seven Basics

 Professional lawyers recommend notifying employees about the fact of oncoming monitoring.
 Refer here for the announcement samples: How To Announce Employee Monitoring – Announcement Samples

 Also professional lawyers recommend providing employees with monitoring policies so they are clear about what information will be recorded.
 Informing employees that the software is intended for monitoring only, helps to maintain healthy environment in workplace.

 Lawyers recommend getting employees consent for being monitored.

-Monitoring results, even if they are strict employee performance monitoring, might still contain some sensitive data about employees.
-It is important to be mindful about who can access performance monitoring reports.
+Monitoring results, even if they are strict employee monitoring, might still contain some sensitive data about employees.
+It is important to be mindful about who can access monitoring reports.

-These are the very basic steps when implementing employee performance monitoring software.
+These are the very basic steps when implementing employee monitoring software.

 This article provides general information only.
 This information is for general understanding only and not to be used as legal advice.
 To receive professional legal advice, please consult your lawyer.

 www.worktime.com – Employee Monitoring Experts Since 1998